flows-network/github-pr-review/README.md

 [Deploy this function on flows.network](#deploy-your-own-code-review-bot-in-3-simple-steps), and you will get an AI agent to review changed source code files in GitHub Pull Requests.
 It helps busy open source contributors understand and make decisions on PRs faster!
 Here are some examples.
 Notice how the code review bot provides code snippets to show you how to improve the code!

+> We recommend you to use a [GaiaNet node](https://github.com/GaiaNet-AI/gaianet-node) running an open source coding LLM as the backend to perform PR reviews and summarizations.
+You can use [a community node](https://docs.gaianet.ai/user-guide/nodes#codestral-22b-v01) or run a node [on your own computer](https://github.com/GaiaNet-AI/node-configs/tree/main/codestral-0.1-22b)!

 * [[C++] Improve the WasmEdge C++ SDK](https://github.com/WasmEdge/WasmEdge/pull/2428#issuecomment-1524733889)
 * [[C++] Create an OpenCV plugin for WasmEdge](https://github.com/WasmEdge/WasmEdge/pull/2403#issuecomment-1509595889)
 * [[Haskell] Improve WasmEdge Component Model tooling](https://github.com/second-state/witc/pull/73#issuecomment-1509586233)